esper-io/dev-docs/docs/home/provisioner.md

 ![](./assets/OLD_DASHBOARD/prov3_2.png)

-6. Enter your endpoint credentials in this dialog--the endpoint name, followed by your endpoint username and then click Continue:
+6. Enter your endpoint credentials in this dialog-the endpoint name, followed by your endpoint username and then click Continue:

 ![](./assets/OLD_DASHBOARD/prov3_3.png)